ringcentral/engage-digital-messaging-ios/README.md

 To display a chat, get its view controller using `-[Dimelo chatViewController]` and present it either modally, in popover or in a UITabBarController.
-See **Displaying the Mobile Messaging** section below for more options.
+See **Displaying Dimelo Mobile conversation screen** section below for more options.

 5) In your app delegate, in  `-application:didRegisterForRemoteNotificationsWithDeviceToken:` set `deviceToken` property on your `Dimelo` instance.
 This will allow your app to receive push notifications from the Dimelo server when your agent replies to a user.